caneparesearch/kMCpy/doc/source/install.md

 `conda install python=3.8`
 3. For developer, use editable mode (developer mode) of pip `pip install -r requirement.txt -e .`
-4. For maintainer of ducument, install the dependency for generating the documentation `brew install pandoc`
+4. For maintainer of document, install the dependency for generating the documentation `brew install pandoc`
 `pip install -r doc/doc_requirements.txt`